Saheena

-Saheena (also spelled sahina or sahiena) are a street-food and snack of Indian origin in Trinidadian cuisine.
+Saheena (also spelled sahina or sahiena) is a street food and snack in the cuisine of Trinidad and Tobago of Indo-Trinidadian origin.

 History and etymology

-The dish traces back to indentured labourers from India.
-After the end of slavery in Trinidad in 1840, the plantations (that dominated Trinidad's economy at that time) needed a cheap substitute for the slaves' labour power.
+The dish traces back to indentured labourers from South Asia.
+After the end of slavery in Trinidad in 1840, the plantations—which dominated the island's economy at the time—needed a cheap substitute for slave labour.
 It was found in contract workers from British India.
-From 1840 on workers were recruited in large numbers who had to commit themselves for five years minimum and were promised five acres of land as a reward.
-Until World War I 145.000 mainly East Indian workers migrated to Trinidad, adopting their recipes to the supply of ingredients found in their new home.
-According to the Dictionary of the English/Creole of Trinidad & Tobago the term saheena derives from the Bihari family of languages and means delicious or savoury.
+From 1840 on, workers were recruited in large numbers who had to commit themselves for five years minimum and were promised five acres of land as a reward.
+Until World War I, 145,000 workers, mainly East Indian, migrated to Trinidad, adapting their recipes to the supply of ingredients found in their new home.
+According to the Dictionary of the English/Creole of Trinidad & Tobago, the term saheena derives from the Bihari group of languages and means delicious or savoury.
 The term saheena is a collective noun and is used in singular and plural form.

-Saheena are an ordinary dish and are being prepared at home as well as bought from takeaway stores and stalls.
-They are also served as a side dish at festive occasions such as Divali or Eid.
+Saheena is an ordinary dish and is prepared at home as well as bought from takeaway stores and stalls.
+It is also served as a side dish on festive occasions such as Divali or Eid.
 Mobile breakfast stalls that sell doubles, the most popular breakfast in Trinidad, often also sell saheena.
-While many dishes of the Indo-Trinidadian cuisine are popular on other Caribbean islands Saheena remain a dish prevalent in Trinidad only.
+While many dishes from Indo-Trinidadian cuisine are popular on other Caribbean islands, saheena remains a dish prevalent in Trinidad only.